-Faithful readers will note that we regularly discuss RFPs, NOFAs, FOAs, SGAs and other government acronyms denoting that grant funds are available.
-Jake in particular likes to fulminate about especially dumb RRPs, as he does in Deconstructing the Question: How to Parse a Confused RFP and Adventures in The Broadband Initiatives Program.
-Despite marinating in a stew of RFPs, Seliger + Associates never responds to RFPs/RFQs (the latter being “Requests for Qualifications”) for grant writing services—and there are two basic reasons for our unabashedly stiff-necked position.
+Faithful readers will note that we regularly discuss RFPs, NOFAs, FOAs, SGAs—or whatever other acronym funders might dream up to denote that grant funds are available.
+Jake in particular likes to fulminate about bizarre RRPs, as he does in “Deconstructing the Question: How to Parse a Confused RFP” and “Adventures in The Broadband Initiatives Program.”
+Despite marinating in a stew of RFPs, however, Seliger + Associates never responds to grant writing service RFPs/RFQs (“Requests for Qualifications”).
+There are two basic reasons for our unabashedly stiff-necked position.

 The first reason is the most important: I know from over 15 years of working for various California cities, mostly in management capacities, that RFQs/RFPs for professional services are easily wired, with “wired” meaning that one firm is going to get the contract regardless of who submits a response.
-Now, I am not talking about Sopranos-style wiring in which the public official can expect a visit from Paulie Walnuts if the wiring job isn’t done right.
-Instead, the public official is usually just more comfortable with a certain consultant and think the local guy can get it done.
+I’m not talking about Sopranos-style wiring in which the public official can expect a visit from Paulie Walnuts if the wiring job isn’t done right.
+Usually, the public official knows a certain consultant and think the local guy can get it done.

 * In the terrific film version of The Right Stuff, Dennis Quaid delivers this line as “Who was the best pilot I ever saw?
 Well, uh, you’re lookin’ at ‘im”, with a boyish charm I could never achieve even when I was a charming boy.